araqueheinz/udemy-node/README.md

 5. Debugging broken apps.

+    * node inspect app.js
+    * Command: debug> list(NUMBER of lines above and below)
+    * Command: debug> n --> next statement
+    * Command: debug> c --> continues until your program completes
+    * Command: debug> repl --> read evaluate print loop
+    * Inside the anyFile.js: debugger;
+    * Can use nodemon inspect app.js
+    * Using Chrome dev tools: node --inspect-brk app.js
+    * In Chrome: chrome//inspect --> open dedicated DevTools for Node
+    * Can also run using: nodemon --inspect-brk app.js

 6. ES6 features.

 7. "Require" explained
-    Require is a function available to you inside of any of your nodejs file.
+    * Require is a function available to you inside of any of your nodejs file.